Tetrax-10/Spicetify-Extensions/CSS-Injector/README.md

 <br />

-## My Custom CSS
+## My Custom CSS [Don't paste this, its just for example]

-I use [SpotifyNoPremium](https://github.com/Daksh777/SpotifyNoPremium) theme, it get updated frequently with help of a `bat` / `sh` file.
+I use [SpotifyNoPremium](https://github.com/Daksh777/SpotifyNoPremium) theme, it gets updated frequently with help of a `bat` / `sh` file.

 So if I put my CSS inside that theme's `user.css` after updating it wipes my custom CSS.
 So I use this extension to inject my theme.

-If you like my theme paste this CSS inside [CSSInjector.js](https://github.com/Tetrax-10/Spicetify-Extensions/blob/master/CSS-Injector/CSSInjector.js).
-This CSS will be updated frequently to provide you a better theme.
+### If you like my theme Its Available in [Spicetify Marketplace](https://github.com/spicetify/spicetify-marketplace) or here

 ```css
 /* hides playlist scrollbar */